-Every petition and order of distribution must include a detailed itemization of all expenses claimed and the party seeking to recover attorney's fees bears the burden of presenting sufficient evidence to support the claim.
+Every petition and order of distribution must include a detailed itemization of all expenses claimed and the party seeking to recover expenses bears the burden of presenting sufficient evidence to support the claim.
 GMAC Mortgage Corp. v.
 Larson, 232 Ill.
 App.
 3d 697, 703 (3rd Dist.
 1992).
 Strict judicial scrutiny of these items is to be expected pursuant to the applicable case law.
+Note: itemized charges are necessary for consultants who have been retained under Illinois Supreme Court Rule 201(b)(3), however the consultant's identity is not required to be disclosed.
 It is within the discretion of the reviewing court to determine whether said expenses are recoverable.
-In any case where more than one petition is submitted (i.e., where parties settle at different times during the litigation), only those expenses attributable to the parties involved in the particular settlement shall be included in each respective petition.
+In any case where more than one petition is submitted (i.e., where parties settle at different times during the litigation), only those expenses attributable to the parties involved in the particular settlement shall be included in each respective petition on a pro rata basis.

 Overhead Expenses: An attorney cannot separately itemize and charge to the client expenses properly designated as overhead.
-Overhead expenses include general office expenses, such as photocopying, legal newspaper subscriptions, telephone and delivery services, telecopier and computer research (i.e. Westlaw), and other similar expenses.
-Harris Trust and Sav.
+Overhead expenses include general office expenses, such as photocopying, legal newspaper subscriptions, telephone and delivery services, telecopier and research (i.e. Westlaw, Lexis, Law Bulletin), and other similar expenses.
+Harris Trust & Sav.
 Bank v.
 Am.
-Nat'l Bank and Trust Co. of Chicago, 230 III.
+Nat'l Bank & Trust Co. of Chicago, 230 Ill.
 App.
 3d 591, 599-600 (1st Dist.
 1992).
+Other inappropriate overhead expenses include taxi or rideshare applications, routine local transportation mileage, lunch, and litigation funding contracts.
+Additionally, there will be no allowance for advances for costs of remaining litigation.

-Ambiguous Charges: Expenses that that are indistinct in terms of the task performed, its purposes, or the time spent on the task are considered "ambiguous" and unrecoverable.
+Ambiguous Charges: Expenses that are indistinct in terms of the task performed, its purposes, or the time spent on the task are considered "ambiguous" and unrecoverable.
 Mercado v.
 Calumet Fed.
 Sav. & Loan Ass'n, 196 Ill.
 App.
 3d 483, 494 (1st Dist.
 1990).
+For example, in Mercado, the following undated entries were deemed too vague and lacking in sufficient details concerning the nature of the legal tasks performed: 10 hours for "research in connection with the brief in support of defendant's motion to dismiss;" and 11 hours for "research for the balance of the case in connection with the appeal and brief."
+Id.

 Excessive or Duplicative Billing: The court shall exclude from any distribution order deductions for expenses that are "excessive, redundant, duplicative, or otherwise unnecessary."
 Berlak v.
-Villa Scalabrini Home for the Aged, 284 Ill.
+Villa Scalabrini Home for the Aged, 284 III.
 App.
 3d 231, 244 (1st Dist.
 1996).